 Item 19

-Scotland Section 5.2 Headway Values

-SC023 Motherwell to Newton via Hamilton
+Scotland Section 5.2 Headway Values - SC023 Motherwell to Newton via Hamilton

 Details of this change were sent to Freightliner prior to inclusion in v1.0 2013 Scotland TPRs.
 Appendix C contains a document which refers to comments received from Freightliner in July 2011 which confirms that consultation had taken place.
 This document also confirms that Network Rail made concessions to revise and reduce the proposed values following said consultation.
-In response to why Network Rail felt it was necessary to include numerical values vice ‘TCB’, Freightliner have stated that this is not a description of headway and the changes made were intended to address this.

-Please find comments below from Network Rail in response to the points raised by Freightliner in relation to the headway values on the Down line.
+In response to why Network Rail felt it was necessary to include numerical values vice ‘TCB’, Freightliner have stated that this is not a description of headway and the changes made were intended to address thisPlease find comments below from Network Rail in response to the points raised by Freightliner in relation to the headway values on the Down line.

 If the second train is stopping at Airbles, a headway value of 3 minutes would be accurate.
 As First Scotrail operate 99.3% of all services on this line of route, and all of their passenger services call at Airbles a published headway value of 3 minutes is the best fit for the service type on this section of line.
 Listing differentiated headway values for such a small proportion of services is unnecessary and if this principle was applied across the whole network there would be huge volume of additional rules.